AHTOH2001/iTechArt_internship/reports/5 week report/README.md

 ### Tuesday 10.08

-- Eventually started React trello cards and somehow managed to done seven cards (4 hours).
-This time I don't sure which of the cards were the hardest one, but I guess JSX one, however with not big margin.
+- I eventually started React trello cards and somehow managed to do seven cards (4 hours).
+This time I don't sure which of the cards was the hardest one, but I guess JSX one, however with not big margin.
 Also, I continued passing React udemy course and for about half of time I spent to remind what I already knew (2 hours).
 In total six hours were worked.
+(6 hours)

 ### Wednesday 11.08

 - And another internship day was passed.
 That day was not so profitable in a sence of cards amount, because only two cards were done.
 But this time these cards were pretty massive, so I guess I did well.
-And as last day I spent some time on Udemy course.
+And as the previous day I spent some time on Udemy course.
 (6 hours)

+### Thursday 12.08

+- That day was the rest day, because I let myself to work only four hours in total.
+And even without udemy course I have done only two cards.
+(4 hours)

+###### P.S.
+The project is comming...
+So I hope it will bring variety in my reports.